Elzada Clover

-Elzada Clover (1897–1980) was an American botanist who was the first to catalog plant life in the Grand Canyon on the Colorado River.
-She and Lois Jotter became the first two women to raft the entire length of the Grand Canyon.
+Elzada Clover (1896–1980) was an American botanist who was the first to catalog plant life in the Grand Canyon on the Colorado River.
+Clover and Lois Jotter became the first two women to raft the entire length of the Grand Canyon.

 Early life and education

-Elzada Urseba Clover was born in Auburn, Nebraska in 1897, the seventh of nine children of Maynard French Clover and Sarah Gates Clover.
-She had six sisters (Alice, Mabel, Bessie, Vida, Cora, and Maud) and two brothers (Maynard and Verne).
+Elzada Urseba Clover was born in Auburn, Nebraska in 1896, the seventh of nine children of Maynard French Clover and Sarah Gates Clover.
+She had six sisters (Maude, Alice, Mabel, Bessie, Vida, and Cora) and two brothers (Verne and Maynard).
 She grew up on her father's farm and attended high school in the nearby town of Peru.
 Her mother died in 1913 and her father remarried around 1925 and moved to Texas, where he set up as a farmer near Alamo.
 Her interest in cacti began after this move.

 Clover began her career as a public school teacher in 1919, working first in Nebraska and later in Texas; she was the principal of the South Mission School in Mission in the latter state.
 This was an elementary school for Mexican American children only.
 She could speak English and Spanish.
 She graduated from Nebraska State Teachers College in 1930 and went on to the University of Michigan, Ann Arbor, for her M.S.
 (1932) and Ph.D.
 (1935) degrees.
 The subject of her doctoral thesis was the vegetation of the lower Rio Grande Valley, specifically the cacti.